-Thus, the accelerated lifetime hazards model with $\phi(x,\beta) = \exp(-\beta'x)$ is a log-linear model, ln(t) = $\beta'x + \xi$, with the density for the error term, ξ , being $f_0[\exp(\xi)]\exp(\xi)$, where the specification of f_0 depends on the assumed distribution for the survivor function S_0 .
-In the absence of censoring, therefore, the accelerated lifetime hazards specification can be estimated directly using the least-squares technique.
-The linear model representation of the accelerated lifetime model provides a convenient interpretation of the coefficients of the covariates; a one unit increase in the jth explanatory variable results in an increase in the duration time by β_i percent.
+Thus, the accelerated lifetime model with $\phi(x,\beta) = \exp(-\beta'x)$ is a log-linear model, $\ln(t) = \beta'x + \varepsilon$, with the density for the error term being $f_0[\exp(\varepsilon)]\exp(\varepsilon)$, where the specification of f_0 depends on the assumed distribution for the survivor function S_0 .
+In the absence of censoring, therefore, the accelerated lifetime specification can be estimated directly using the leastsquares technique (Note also that the PH model with exponential or Weibull distributions can be interpreted as accelerated lifetime models, since they can be written in a log-linear form).

+The linear model representation of the accelerated lifetime model provides a convenient interpretation of the coefficients of the covariates; a one unit increase in the jth explanatory variable results in an increase in the duration time by β_j percent.